-The U.S. Supreme Court ruled today that Catholic foster care agencies can reject gay couples from adopting children.
-This is a huge victory for religious liberty and a resounding defeat for LGBTQ activists.
+On June 17, the U.S. Supreme Court unanimously ruled that Catholic foster care agencies can reject gay couples from adopting children.
+This was a huge victory for religious liberty and a resounding defeat for LGBTQ activists.

 It was these activists who launched a contrived assault on the rights of Catholic social service agencies-no gay or transgender couple had ever complained that they were discriminated against by these Catholic entities-and now their effort to impose their secular beliefs on Catholics has been rejected.